 There will be times that your kitty may act aggressively.
 Aggressive cat behavior may result from various different environmental cues.
 These types of aggressive behaviors are explained below.

 It is the nature of cats to be very territorial.
 In cat behavior problems, depending on where your cat spends his time, his territory might be your house, your yard, or the whole block.
 Female cats can be just as territorial as male cats.
 The behavior that your cat might show in this type of aggressive cat behavior includes chasing and ambushing the intruder, as well as growling, hissing, and swatting when contact occurs.
 These types of problems can occur when you bring a new cat or kitten into your home, or when your cat encounters other neighborhood cats if he is allowed to go outside.
-Of my four cats I let one go outdoors from time to time.
-Though he is a neutered male, he is very territorial and becomes very aggressive towards cats (and dogs) when they invade his territory.
-Unfortunately he has had some pretty touch scrapes resulting in trips to the veterinarian.
-He is very sweet and gets along great with the rest of his indoors companions.
 It is common for a cat to be tolerant towards one cat in the family and aggressive towards another.
 This aggression is usually resolved through the establishment of a dominance-subordinate cat hierarchy.